retaildevcrews/helium/docs/CSharp-ASPDotNet-Developer.md

 ### Data Access Layer (DAL)

-The controllers need access to Helium's implementation of IDal in order to retrieve results from CosmosDB, so we add the data access layer via DI as a singleton.
+The controllers need access to Helium's implementation of IDal in order to retrieve results from Cosmos DB, so we add the data access layer via DI as a singleton.

 #### Adding IDal via ASP.NET DI